marcos4503/smart-branch-switch/.github/CONTRIBUTING.md

 - **Owner:** Owns the Repository.
 Has full control and can perform any action.
 - **Admin:** Has almost all the permissions of the Owner and can manage nearly everything.
 Acts as a secondary owner.
 - **Maintainer:** Manages the project on a daily basis.
 Reviews Pull Requests, manages Issues, defines the Roadmap, approves merges and ensures overall project health.
 - **Contributor:** Anyone outside the core team who participates by submitting Code Changes, Documentation/ReadMe Changes, suggestions, bug reports, or other Contributions.
-The Maintainer+ members can also make Contributions, but they have direct write access to the Repository.
+The Maintainer+ member can also make Contributions, but they have direct write access to the Repository.

 ### How do I send Pull Requests?